yuygfgg/cue-splitter/README.md

 **Tested on 4.4TB mixed files, including 1398 unsplitted flacs**

-The script transcode every splitted track to CD quality flac because shnsplit, which hasn't updated for over 15 years, do not support splitting higher quality tracks with one-second accuracy cues, while almost none cue file uses milisecond accuracy.
+The script transcode every splitted track to CD quality flac because shnsplit, which hasn't updated for over 15 years, do not support splitting higher quality tracks with one-second accuracy cues, while almost no cue file uses milisecond accuracy.

 ## The script automatically handles: